DimiLaprog/Fall-detection-system/README.md

 ## The idea and the method

-A 3-member team researched the health hazard that acompanies "Falls" and explored different solutions to combat this problem.
+A 3-member team researched the health hazard that accompanies "Falls" and explored different solutions to combat this problem.
 The team was organised in an agile manner utilising a Gantt Chart and commonly used communication tools, considering it was implemented during covid lockdown.

 # How it works
 For a live demo of the system, look into "DEMO" folder!